-- you decide together what you want to do and then communicate withe the child's parent to get approval.
+- You decide together what you want to do and then communicate with the child's parent to get approval.
 We recommend that you keep a consistent schedule of outings and get together on a regular

 basis.
 Until your relationship is established the outings will also depend on the comfort level of the child's parents, the child and you.